FuelsEurope

 7 Nov 2024

-Their ask — FuelsEurope requests clarification of stakeholder definitions, reconsideration of the three-day transaction reporting rule, and a realistic transition period synchronized with the 2025 compliance cycle.
+Message — FuelsEurope requests clarification of stakeholder definitions, reconsideration of the three-day transaction reporting rule, and a realistic transition period synchronized with the 2025 compliance cycle.
 They argue the three-day deadline is operationally impossible and would impose unnecessary administrative burdens.123

-How it helps them — This would reduce compliance costs and allow existing operational practices to continue.45
+Why — This would reduce compliance costs and allow existing operational practices to continue.45

-Who loses — Fraud prevention efforts lose as weaker traceability rules create more opportunities for misreporting.6
+Impact — Fraud prevention efforts lose as weaker traceability rules create more opportunities for misreporting.6

-Meeting with Magda Kopczynska (Director-General Mobility and Transport) and
+Meeting with Magda Kopczynska (Director-General Mobility and Transport) and European Chemical Industry Council and

 7 Nov 2024 · Ambrosetti Club Europe - Transport and mobility priorities